© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic

-From 6 January, during the national lockdown people are permitted to leave their homes to attend a funeral as well as other religious, belief-based, or commemorative events that are linked to a person’s death, as long as they follow the relevant rules and guidance.
+The government has set out a roadmap out of lockdown in England.
+At all steps in the roadmap, people are permitted to leave their homes to attend a funeral as well as other religious, belief-based, or commemorative events following a person’s death, as long as they follow the relevant restrictions and guidance.

-Religious, belief-based or commemorative events linked to a person’s death, such as stone setting ceremonies, the scattering of ashes or a wake, can also continue with up to 6 people in attendance.
+Funerals can be attended by a maximum of 30 people.
+At Step 2 from 12 April, the number permitted to attend religious, belief-based or commemorative events following a person’s death, such as stone setting ceremonies, the scattering of ashes or a wake, has increased to up to 15 people.
 In this guidance, the phrase ‘commemorative events’ will be used to refer to such events.

 This guidance is of a general nature and should be treated as a guide.
 In the event of conflict between any applicable legislation (including the health and safety legislation) and this guidance, the applicable legislation shall prevail.